muzaheed57/recastdetour/README.md

 # Support #

 - A Google Group is available [here](https://groups.google.com/forum/?fromgroups#!forum/recastnavigation)
-- There is a doxygen documentation as a project, just build and open Docs/index.html
+- The online documentation of the latest stable version is available at [masagroup.github.io/recastdetour](http://masagroup.github.io/recastdetour/)
-- If no notice a bug or something strange, please let us know about it on the Github repository, issues section
+- If you notice a bug or something strange, please let us know about it, create an [issue](https://github.com/masagroup/recastdetour/issues)

 # Contributors #